zerotier/terraform-multicloud-quickstart/README.md

 ## Technical Prerequisites

+This Quickstart was written on an OSX laptop from a residential ISP.

-This tutorial requires the driver to have accounts on each of the major public cloud vendors.
+To follow along step by step, you'll need to create service accounts on each of the major public cloud vendors, collect authentication tokens, and export them as environment variables.

 ## Clone and configure quickstart repository